-Why does this matter?
 When our water quality is poor, it can contribute to a number of negative side effects.
 In our drinking water, we could be ingesting contaminants that negatively affect our health.
 It may add a funny taste to meals or the water we consume.
-In our appliances, poor quality water can cause our appliances to break down much sooner, or in some instances it can also irritate our skin or hair when we bathe.
+In our appliances, poor quality water can cause our appliances to break down much sooner, or in some instances, it can also irritate our skin or hair when we bathe.

 Common Water Issues and How You Can Improve Your Water Quality